 The paper proposes a new method FOR checking if a SET OF CONSTRAINTS IS satisfiable.
-There ARE several solutions FOR this (self-advertisement: CHECK FOR instance our UMLtoCSP tool ) but none IS perfect (due TO the undecidable nature OF the FULL OCL LANGUAGE).
-They present an approach that it IS automatic AND unbounded WITH the but that does NOT support the FULL OCL expressiveness.
-The method works by translating the OCL expressions INTO FIRST-order logic AND USING state-OF-the-art solvers TO analize the generated logic predicates.
+There ARE several solutions FOR this (self-advertisement: CHECK FOR instance our UMLtoCSP tool ) but none IS perfect (due TO the undecidable nature of the full OCL LANGUAGE).
+They present an approach that it is automatic and unbounded but that does not support the FULL OCL expressiveness.
+The method works by translating the OCL expressions INTO FIRST-order logic AND USING state-OF-the-art solvers to analize the generated logic predicates.
 ALL IN ALL, a nice addition TO the SET OF methods FOR checking satisfiability OF UML/OCL models.
 AS Ive said several times, the MORE we have the better.
 Depending ON the specific characteristics OF the problem AT hand, designers should be able TO choose the tool that offers the best trade-off OF features FOR that specific problem.

 - OCL contracts FOR the verification OF model transformations by Cariou, Nicolas, Barbier and Djemam : the goal OF the paper IS TO be able TO verify that a couple OF models IS the valid result OF a (endogenous) transformation.
 This IS a nice idea, since this allows designers TO manually modify the models generated by the transformation but still ensure that the manually-modified transformed model IS consistent WITH the transformation definition.
 Their approach works by, given a transformation specified AS an OCL operation contract, extracting a SET OF CONSTRAINTS that must hold BETWEEN the two models after the transformation.
 This approach IS still IN a preliminary stage since the extraction process IS NOT yet automated (AND this IS possible, AT least FOR other transformation languages AS TGG OR QVT AS we’ve done here ).